Honolulu Military Academy

 The Honolulu Military Academy was founded by its president, Col. L. G. Blackman, in 1911.
 It was controlled by a board of 10 trustees, of which the president was a member and presiding officer ex officio.
 It had no endowment, but owned a fine piece of property consisting of about 100 acre of ground and six buildings, and was valued at $200,000.
 It was located at Kaimuki near Wai'alae Bay, a mile from the end of the Waialae street-car line.
 The buildings stood on high ground overlooking the ocean.

 The school drew its cadets from all points in the islands.
 The 1918-19 roster showed 64 from Honolulu, 10 from Oahu outside of Honolulu, 16 from Hawaii, 11 from Maui, 10 from Kauai, 1 from Molokai, 2 from California, and 1 each from New York State, Minnesota, and Japan.
 The military regime was a dominant feature of the school's organization, as the name of the Academy indicates.
 It began by providing only elementary grade instruction, and later grew to offer a 12-grade program of studies.
 The school was split into three divisions: an elementary school, grades 1–6; a junior academy, grades 7, 8, 9; and a senior academy, grades 10, 11, 12.

+In 1925, the school merged with Punahou Academy.